-- 3.17 This is a quiet residential street in the northern part of the conservation area, running roughly north-south with two slight bends.
-The character is more intimate and domestic than Kings Avenue and Park Hill but the architecture is still formal and quite regimented.
-The houses are quite uniform with consistent heights and building lines.
-It is narrower than elsewhere in the Conservation Area with a good sense of enclosure, and its pleasing sinuous route gives townscape interest. - 3.18 There are four large villas (some marred with modern infill buildings and extensions), and the remainder of the street has pairs of handsome semidetached houses.
-All the properties are in stock brick with stucco façade dressings (band rustication, bands, architraves etc.) Neo Classical detailing prevails.
-This creates a great sense of visual unity which is enhanced by a high degree of building intactness. - 3.19 The symmetry of the villas and semi's and gaps between the properties are a key part of the spatial character and allow glimpses through to the rear.
+One of the four Northbourne Road villas

+Attractive pairs of houses on the east side of Northbourne Road

+- 3.19 The symmetry of the villas and semi's and gaps between the properties are a key part of the spatial character and allow glimpses through to the rear.
 Space and greenery are essential to the suburban atmosphere / character.
 Where symmetry has been lost and gaps infilled the historic character has been eroded to ill effect. - 3.20 A number of gardens have been lost to vehicle hard standing and the effect is worsened by the removal of front boundaries to facilitate access.
 The creation of garden parking also facilitates the removal of an on-street parking bay and a dropped curb which has changed the character of the public realm somewhat.
 However, numerous trees, hedges and shrubs provide a delightful landscape setting to the street.
 Looking south there is a good terminating vista of mature trees in front of Alver Bank on West Road.